Apple III: Peripherals

-The Apple III has four expansion slots, a number that inCider in 1986 called "miserly".
-Apple II cards are compatible but risk violating government RFI regulations, and require Apple III-specific device drivers; BYTE stated that "Apple provides virtually no information on how to write them".
+The Apple III has four expansion slots, a number that inCider in 1986 called "miserly", also saying Apple II cards are compatible but risk violating government RFI regulations, and require Apple III-specific device drivers; BYTE stated that "Apple provides virtually no information on how to write them".
 As with software, Apple provided little hardware technical information with the computer but Apple III-specific products became available, such as one that made the computer compatible with the Apple IIe.
 Several new Apple-produced peripherals were developed for the Apple III.
 The original Apple III has a built-in real-time clock, which is recognized by Apple SOS.
 The clock was later removed from the "revised" model, and was instead made available as an add-on.

 Along with the built-in floppy drive, the Apple III can also handle up to three additional external Disk III floppy disk drives.
 The Disk III is only officially compatible with the Apple III.
 The Apple III Plus requires an adaptor from Apple to use the Disk III with its DB-25 disk port.

 With the introduction of the revised Apple III a year after launch, Apple began offering the ProFile external hard disk system.
 Priced at $3,499 for 5 MB of storage, it also required a peripheral slot for its controller card.